-Do you have other study spots besides the school library?
+Do you have other study spots apart from the school library?
 Many of you may answer yes but are referring to your own homes.
 Well, it's time to find a different place and atmosphere to study!
 There are many aesthetically pleasing libraries in the Netherlands that have a perfect atmosphere to get you in the studying mood.

 Here are some of the top aesthetically pleasing library study spots to visit!